 Russia has introduced some of the most stringent security at any international sporting event, including a limited access security cordon around the entire city of Sochi and requiring spectators to have accreditation documents which include passport details and contact information.

-Authorities initially said Sunday's blast was set off by a female suicide bomber from Dagestan - a republic in the nearby volatile North Caucasus.
-But authorities later said they believe the attacker was a man.
+Authorities say Sunday's blast, which wounded dozens of people, was set off by a female suicide bomber from Dagestan - a republic in the nearby volatile North Caucasus.

 An attack in Volgograd by a female suicide bomber on October 21 killed five people and wounded 30.
 Investigators also identified her as coming from Dagestan.